 The Legislative Building is the crowning piece of the Washington State Capitol Campus and is home to the Washington State Legislature and the offices of the Governor, Lieutenant Governor, Secretary of State, and State Treasurer.
 Completed in 1928, it boasts one of the tallest free standing masonry domes in the world and houses the largest chandelier ever made by the Tiffany Lighting Company.
 The tour of the Legislative Building includes the North Foyer, Rotunda, State Reception Room, and Legislative Galleries.
 This tour is targeted to all groups and last approximately one hour.

 Using stories, visuals and interactive exercises, this tour introduces younger children to Washington State history and representative government through a hands-on adventure tour of the Washington State Capitol Building.
-As part of this tour, each child receives a ‘Capitol Adventure Tour’ activity hat to wear and take home.
-This tour is 90 minutes and is specifically designed for pre-school through second grade.
+As part of this tour, each child receives a ‘Capitol Adventure Tour’ coloring book to take home.
+This tour is 30-45 minutes and is specifically designed for K-2nd grade.